google/comprehensive-rust/src/unsafe-rust/unsafe-traits.md

     }
 }

-// Safe because u32 has a defined representation and no padding. unsafe impl AsBytes for u32 {}
+// SAFETY: `u32` has a defined representation and no padding. unsafe impl AsBytes for u32 {}
 ```